MartynaMazurekk/ClimateChangeProject/README.md

 System requirements.
 The application was created in Microsoft Power BI Desktop, version: 2.117.984.0 64-bit (May 2023).
 To access this BI application, the user must have Microsoft Power BI Desktop installed.

+The project is available in a Polish language version.